marcusoftnet/marcusoftnet.github.io/_posts/2018-12-14-make-a-copy-of-github-repo---the-script-way.md

 cd $cwd
 ```

-And then run it with `bash cloneRepository.sh organization orginal-repo new-repo`, for example `bash cloneRepository.sh marcusoftnet salt-jsfs-reactstarter salt-jsfs-reactstarter`.
+And then run it with `bash cloneRepository.sh organization original-repo new-repo`, for example `bash cloneRepository.sh marcusoftnet salt-jsfs-reactstarter salt-jsfs-reactstarter`.

 ## Summary